-St. Simon’s nursery, for infants to preschoolers, is staffed by one of our many youth members each Sunday during the 10:00 a.m. service.
+Prior to COVID St. Simon’s nursery, for infants to preschoolers, was staffed by one of our many youth members each Sunday during the morning. service.
 The nursery is located downstairs, next to MacKay Hall.
-We welcome newcomers and regulars alike.
+We welcomed newcomers and regulars alike.

-Parents are encouraged to drop their children off before the service begins and are asked that they collect them just before communion, allowing our nursery staff the opportunity to participate in communion along with the rest of the parish.
+Parents were encouraged to drop their children off before the service begins and asked that they collect them just before communion, allowing our nursery staff the opportunity to participate in communion along with the rest of the parish.

 The children of St. Simon’s, ages 4-10, meet in the church hall downstairs for Sunday School immediately following the Rector’s Children’s Focus talk.
 We employ a rotational model where each lesson is taught over three or four Sundays using different storytelling techniques including DVDs, books, puppet shows, and skits.